antoine-coulon/uncovering-effect-fibers/slides.md

 <br>

-- Effect sépare la Description (being) de l'évaluation (doing)
+- Effect separates description (being) from evaluation (doing)
-- Un Effect décrit un programme à l'aide d'un DSL qui compose une structure de données immuable et lazy
+- An Effect describes a program using a DSL which composes an immutable and lazy data structure
-- Le runtime natif Effect est fiber-based et utilise la Structured Concurrency
+- The native Effect runtime is fiber-based and uses Structured Concurrency
-- Les Fibers sont orchestrées par le runtime et contrôlées via des actions directes/indirectes
+- Fibers are orchestrated by the runtime and controlled via direct/indirect actions

 ---

-## **Merci d'avoir écouté !**
+## **Thanks for listening!**

 - **Effect website**: <b color="cyan">https://effect.website</b>